ErpNetDocs/tech/advanced/document-flow/transitional-documents.md

 # Transitional documents

-Transitional documents are automatically maintained to always contain the most up-to-date information from a parent document.
+Transitional documents are maintained to contain the most up-to-date information from a parent document.
 Once generated, they're adjusted with the latest changes after each change in a parent document.

 Transitional documents are **hidden** from the **[document flow](https://docs.erp.net/tech/advanced/document-flow/index.html)** by default, since they're totally automated and not user-created.
 Another reason for remaining invisible is to keep the document flow **contiguous**.